On mapping class groups and their TQFT representations: Introduction

 Soon after Atiyah's advertisement of topological quantum field theories Witten provided the first example of a meaningful TQFT in \cite{Witten} in dimension 3, known as the Chern-Simons theory with gauge group $SU(2)$.
 The invariant that this TQFT associates to the link complement in the 3-sphere is essentially the coloured Jones polynomial of the link.
 The mathematically rigorous construction of the $SU(2)$-Chern-Simons theory and its generalisations throughout quantum groups was obtained in the work \cite{RT} of Reshetikhin and Turaev.

 TQFTs in dimension 2 correspond to commutative Frobenius algebras.
-Constructions of TQFT in dimension 3 rely on some algebraic data called modular tensor categories (see \cite{Turaev}), the main examples coming from quantum groups.
+Constructions of TQFT in dimension 3 rely on some algebraic data called modular tensor categories (see \cite{Turaev}), which are defined in section \ref{section3}, the main examples coming from quantum groups.
 In contrast with the dimension 3 where TQFTs are abundant, TQFTs in higher dimensions are scarce.
-Although their topological content is not known, TQFTs in dimension 3 are an useful tool to understand the the representation theory of surface automorphisms.
+Although it is still unknown what about the topology they detect, TQFTs in dimension 3 are an useful tool to understand the the representation theory of surface automorphisms.

 The simplest $n$-dimensional cobordisms are the mapping cylinders $C(\phi)$ of homeomorphisms $\phi:M\to M$ of $(n-1)$-dimensional manifolds $M$.
-Strictly speaking $C(\phi)$ is topologically trivial, as it is homeomorphic to $M\times [0,1]$, however the boundary identifications with $M$ are encoding the twist by $\phi$.
+Strictly speaking $C(\phi)$ is topologically trivial, as it is homeomorphic to $M\times [0,1]$, however the boundary identifications with $M$ encode the twist by $\phi$.
 Therefore any TQFT $Z$ will provide a representation of the group of homeomorphisms of $M$ into the group $GL(V(M))$ of automorphisms of the vector space $V(M)$.
-As we required the theory to be topologically invariant this representation factors through the mapping class group $\M(M)$ of $M$, namely the group of isotopy classes of homeomorphisms of $M$.
+As we required the theory to be topologically invariant this representation factors through the mapping class group $\M(M)$ of $M$.
 In particular a TQFT in dimension $n$ subsumes a family of mapping class group representations $\rho_M$, for all closed $(n-1)$-manifolds $M$.
 The dimension $n=3$ TQFT will therefore provide a large supply of surface mapping class group representations.
 The goal of this note is to analyse some of the known results about these representations and to promote them for further study.

 We refer to \cite{Atiyah} for a complete set of axioms underlying a TQFT.
-Let $\overline{N}$ denote the manifold $N$ with the opposite orientation.
-A TQFT is Hermitian if vector spaces are endowed with non-degenerate Hermitian forms and $Z(\overline{M})=\overline{Z(M)}$, where we identify $V(\overline{M})$ with the dual Hermitian space $V(M)^*$.
+Let us restrict to the category of oriented manifolds and orientation-preserving homeomorphisms and $\overline{N}$ denote the manifold $N$ with the opposite orientation.
+Then a TQFT is Hermitian if vector spaces are endowed with non-degenerate Hermitian forms and $Z(\overline{M})=\overline{Z(M)}$, where we identify $V(\overline{M})$ with the dual Hermitian space $V(M)^*$.
 Among Hermitian TQFT those having a physical meaning are the unitary ones, namely those for which the Hermitian forms are positive definite.